 Becoming An Agent

 The Louisiana Department of Wildlife and Fisheries (LDWF) Enforcement Division is made up of close to 200 agents working across the state in the eight enforcement regions.
-When LDWF is looking to add new agents, they announce a new Cadet Training Academy Program in the form of a news release.
-Candidates can also sign up for an email that will alert them when the job is open at the Louisiana Civil Service Website.

 While waiting for the next academy, interested applicants can take the mandatory Civil Service Law Enforcement and Protective Services (LEAP) exam and get a score of at least 70 or above.
 Preference may be given to applicants with a score of 77 or higher.
 Applicants may apply to take the test by accessing the Civil Service website.

 After taking the test, interested applicants can then focus on meeting the minimum qualifications to become a cadet at the next academy.